polok-dev98/SartoriusCell_Segmentation_and_Masking_with_UNet/README.md

-# Sartorius Cell Instance Segmentation and Masking using UNet with attention machanism.
+# Sartorius Cell Instance Segmentation and Masking using UNet with attention.
 Code done with Tensorflow framework.